Dr-Mystic/Academic-Search-Engine/README.md

 - NumPy
 - Pickle

 You can install the required packages using the following command:
-- *pip install -r requirements.txt*
+*pip install -r requirements.txt*

 ## Dataset
 The dataset used in this project is the DBLP dataset, which contains metadata of academic papers such as titles, authors, venues, publication years, and abstracts.
 The dataset should be provided as a CSV file (dblp-v10.csv).
-It must be downloaded from here: *https://lfs.aminer.cn/lab-datasets/citation/dblp.v10.zip*
+It must be downloaded from [here.](https://lfs.aminer.cn/lab-datasets/citation/dblp.v10.zip)

 ## How It Works
 - **Embeddings Generation**: The project uses the Sentence Transformers library to generate embeddings from the paper titles.
 These embeddings are then indexed using FAISS for similarity-based search.
 - **FAISS Index**: The FAISS index allows fast searches based on the similarity of the query embeddings to the paper titles' embeddings.

 ## Usage
-- Step 1: Generate the FAISS Index
+- **Step 1: Generate the FAISS Index**
 Run the model.py script to generate embeddings and save the FAISS index:
 *python model.py*
 This will create two files:
 *faiss_index.bin*: The FAISS index containing the paper titles' embeddings.
 *titles.pkl*: A pickle file containing the list of paper titles.
-- Step 2: Run the Streamlit App
+- **Step 2: Run the Streamlit App**
 Once the index and embeddings are saved, you can run the Streamlit app:
 *streamlit run app.py*
 This will launch a web interface where users can input search queries and receive results based on the similarity of their query to paper titles.

 ## Example Queries
 Try searching for:
-"Machine learning"
+- "Machine learning"
-"Natural language processing"
+- "Natural language processing"
-"Deep learning"
+- "Deep learning"
 The engine will return a list of academic papers that match the query.